Education

 Introduction

 European Union, the (EU), is a union of 28 member states, mainly situated in Europe.
-To some, the nature and scope of this massive union or alliance are only a political and an economical initiate, but in reality, the citizens of these nations have some strange, but extremely strong cultural bounding among them since centuries.
-Few people say that the European Union and its article would fall one by one due to the lack of cooperation between the stakeholders of these nations, and which might well prove to be a reality shortly.
-But the reality is that this unparalleled and unprecedented integration between the citizens of different nations, with different languages at large, by itself is an evidence of everlasting process of future integrations, may the policies and interests of member states allow its citizen as freely as they have been, or put some formal limitations on further integration among with people.
+To some, the nature and scope of this massive union or alliance are only a political and economic initiative, but in reality, the citizens of these nations have had some strange but extremely strong cultural bounds among them for centuries.
+Few people say that the European Union and its articles would fall one by one due to the lack of cooperation between the stakeholders of these nations, and this might well prove to be a reality shortly.
+But the reality is that this unparalleled and unprecedented integration between the citizens of different nations, with different languages at large, by itself is evidence of the everlasting process of future integrations.
+May the policies and interests of member states allow its citizens as freely as they have been, or put some formal limitations on further integration among people.

-The phenomenon of European unity is not only an outcome of Lisbon treaty, as in 2009, or because of some economic or trade memorandums, like of treaty of Paris of 1951, and treaty of Rome of 1957, which were purely economic joint ventures between these nations to improve their monetary condition after the scars of 2nd world.
+The phenomenon of European unity is not only an outcome of the Lisbon Treaty, as in 2009, or because of some economic or trade memorandums, like of Treaty of Paris of 1951 and the Treaty of Rome of 1957, which were purely economic joint ventures between these nations to improve their monetary condition after the scars of 2nd world.

-The real basis of the European Union was set by Latin Empire or by the Holy Roman Empire of west even before the historians had begun writing the history of nations and empires.
-All these 28 member nations which are included in today`s European union were the part of greater Roman Empire.
+The real basis of the European Union was set by the Latin Empire or by the Holy Roman Empire of the West even before historians had begun writing the history of nations and empires.
+All these 28 member nations, which are included in today`s European Union, were part of the greater Roman Empire.

 Background